rust-lang/surveys/annual-survey.md

 8. Prepare a PR to https://blog.rust-lang.org/ with a blog post notifying about the survey
    - See [this PR](https://github.com/rust-lang/blog.rust-lang.org/pull/1178) for an example
    - Make sure to communicate the deadline of the survey, and include the survey link multiple times in the blog post!

+## How translations work

+We sadly cannot import translations into SurveyHero, so they all have to be entered there manually.
+The easiest process for that looks something like this:

+1. Wait until the English version is finalized on SurveyHero, to avoid duplicate work
+2. For each translated language, generate a translation link on SurveyHero
+3. Share the translated link with the corresponding translator for the given language
+   - To make their work easier, you can generate a diff between the <last year> and <current year> Enligsh version of the survey, to let the translator more easily find out which parts of the survey have changed, and where will the translations need an update.
+4. Let the translator update the survey on SurveyHero.
+5. Once it is done, download the translated versions from SH to local Markdown files using the `verifier` binary (`verifier download`), and check the translated Markdown diff.
+If the diff is ok, backport it back into the `surveys` repository with a PR.
+6. Remove access for the translation link before the survey starts!

 ## After the survey finishes
 1. Analyze the results and publish a blog post